amarpan/how-to-use-the-vim-text-editor/vim_pyc/README.md

 </div>

 ## What Vim Is and Isn't
 Vim is an advanced text editor used for editing plain text and code-based programs.
-It does not, however, format text and offer the same features as word processing software suites.
+It does not, however, format text or offer the same features as word processing software suites.

 ## Background Information
 Vim is derived from the original Vi text editor, and stands for "Vi IMproved".